mattermost/mattermost-developer-documentation/site/content/contribute/webapp/end-to-end-tests.md

    - If element ID is not present in the webapp, you may add it in `camelCase` form with human readable name (e.g. `<div id='sidebarTitle'>`).
 Watch out for potential breaking changes in the snapshot of the unit testing.
 Run `make test` to see if all are passing, and run `npm run updatesnapshot` or `npm run test -- -u` if necessary to update snapshot testing.
 2. Add commands or shortcuts to `cypress/support/commands.js` (e.g. `toAccountSettingsModal`) that makes it easier to access a page, section, modal and etc. by simply using it as `cy.toAccountSettingsModal('user-1')`.
 3. Organize `cypress/integration` with a subfolder to group similar tests.
 4. Add test key and description in the spec file.
-This is used to track test cases with our Release Testing spreadsheet, usually attached to our [Release Candidate Testing](https://community.mattermost.com/core/pl/deocy9tx9pfbbjka9prwie6u9e) announcement.
+This is used to track test cases in our Release Testing spreadsheet, usually attached to our [Release Candidate Testing](https://community.mattermost.com/core/pl/deocy9tx9pfbbjka9prwie6u9e) announcement.
 In the spec file, it should be written as:

     ```javascript